 In his brief tutorial, the tutor explained three facts relevant to the interpretation of the math problem:

-- There is no number that, when squared, gives a negative number; squaring either positive or negative numbers will always produce a positive number.
-We know logically that there must be a square root of negative one, although its solution is not found in the set of real numbers.
-The letter ‘i‘ (for ‘imaginary’ unit) stands for the solution to the problem: √-1.
+- There is no number that, when squared, gives a negative value; squaring either positive or negative numbers will always produce a positive number.
+How can a number neither be positive nor negative?
+We can imagine there must be a square root of negative one, but we shall never know it as a numerical value.
+To represent the elusive solution, the letter ‘i‘ (for ‘imaginary’ unit) stands in for the √-1.
 Otherwise stated: i x i = -1.
-A complex number is a combination of both a real and an imaginary number.

 - The FOIL method provided the correct sequence of operations for multiplying the terms inside the parentheses: First > Outer > Inside > Last.

 - The letters ‘a’ and ‘b’ are called variables.
 As the formula stood alone in my dream, no numbers were assigned to, or represented by, these variables.
-The problem could not be fully solved unless it was determined what values these two variables represented.
-The mystery continued.
+The problem could not be fully solved until it was determined what values these two variables represented, so the mystery continued.